kvgarnet/Proj5_capstone/README.md

 ### Auth0 for locally use
 #### Create an App & API
+- create APP
 1. Login to https://manage.auth0.com/
 2. Click on Applications Tab
 3. Create Application
 4. Give it a name like `CapstoneAPP` and select "Regular Web Application"
-5. Go to Settings and find `domain`.
+5. Go to Settings
+   - find `domain`.
 Copy & paste it into value of  'AUTH0_DOMAIN' of `auth/.env`  (i.e. replace `"kvzhang.us.auth0.com"`)
+   - find `Client id`.
+Copy & paste it into value of  'AUTH0_CLIENT_ID' of `auth/.env`
+   - find `Client Secret`.
+Copy & paste it into value of  'AUTH0_CLIENT_SECRET' of `auth/.env`
+6. set callback URL based on the host and endpoints(app.py), e.g. http://127.0.0.1:8080/callback
+7. set logout URL based on the host and endpoints(app.py), e.g. http://127.0.0.1:8080
+- create API
-6. Click on API Tab
+1. Click on API Tab
-7. Create a new API:
+2. Create a new API:
    1. Name: `CapstoneAPI`
    2. Identifier `capstone`
    3. Keep Algorithm as it is
-8. Go to Settings and find `Identifier`.
+3. Go to Settings and find `Identifier`.
 Copy & paste it into value of 'API_IDENTIFIER' of `auth/.env` (i.e. `"capstone"`)

 #### Create Roles & Permissions